adambard/learnxinyminutes-docs/javascript.html.markdown

-// There's also null and undefined null; // used to indicate a deliberate non-value undefined; // used to indicate a value is not currently present (although undefined
+// There's also null and undefined null; // used to indicate a deliberate non-value undefined; // used to indicate a value is not currently present (although
-           // is actually a value itself)
+           // undefined is actually a value itself)

-// false, null, undefined, NaN, 0 and "" are falsy, and everything else is truthy.
+// false, null, undefined, NaN, 0 and "" are falsy; everything else is truthy.
 // Note that 0 is falsy and "0" is truthy, even though 0 == "0".

 ///////////////////////////////////